miruuna/pepNmemb/README.rst

 Overview
 ========

 **pepNmemb** is a set of tools for analysisng the interactions of peptides with bacterial membranes from molecular dynamics simulations.
 It is build on top of MDanalysis.
-The current implementation can be used for analysing all-atom simulions only.
+The current implementation can be used for analysing all-atom simulations only.

 Installation
 ============